FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Background

 For multi-head self-attention (or efficient variants) implemented with TP, the computation is decomposed into independent computations partitioned across the different attention heads; this allows for a similar implementation employing Column-Parallelism ($Q,K,V$) followed by Row-Parallelism ($O$) and a single all-reduce.

 \paragraph{Expert Parallelism} The key parallelism component of MoE layers is Expert Parallelism (EP).
 An MoE layer with $E$ experts generalizes the MLP as

 where $G(A) = s(A W_R^\top)$ is a linear classification layer followed by a sparse router selection function $s()$ activating only a subset of the $\text{MLP}^j$s.
 Here $\text{MLP}^j(A)$ refers to a distinct ``expert'' for $1\le j \le E$.
 With EP of rank $k$, subsets of $\sim E/k$ experts will be distributed across the $k$ parallel ranks.
-Unlike TP, during training different input token activations will be mapped to the different experts based on the router selection $G(A)$.
-Mechanically, specific tokens $A_{[l,:]} \in \mathbb{R}^{d}$ will be grouped and mapped to a subset of experts $P_l \subset \{1,\dots E\}$ requiring permutation of $A$ followed by an all-to-all collective that sends and receives data between the ranks according to the router-defined data partition map.
+Unlike TP, during training different input activations will be mapped to the different experts based on the router selection $G(A)$.
+Mechanically, specific token vectors $A_{[l,:]} \in \mathbb{R}^{d}$ will be grouped and mapped to a subset of experts $P_l \subset \{1,\dots k\}$ requiring permutation of $A$ followed by an all-to-all collective that sends and receives data between the ranks according to the router-defined data-partition map.

-with $R_i\in \{0, 1\}^{B_i \times d}$ being the indicator of $G(A)$; this is referred to as ``Dispatch'' and will have different bandwidth requirements depending on various factors such as the expert parallel size $k$ and the sparsity of $s$ (e.g., the assigned ``TopK'' value).
-After each expert receives its dedicated tokens and computes $\text{MLP}^j(A)$ of the relevant experts on its rank, a dual all-to-all collective, referred to as ``Combine'' is applied to aggregate and sum the routed experts' activations back into the output activation of the MoE layer.
-In addition, modern MoE designs will also typically include a ``shared-experts'' MLP layers that will process all tokens in addition to the routed MoE experts.
+with $R_i\in \{0, 1\}^{B_i \times d}$ being the indicator of $G(A)$; this is referred to as ``Dispatch'' and will have different bandwidth requirements depending on factors such as the number of experts $E$ and the sparsity of $s$ (e.g., the assigned ``TopK'' value).
+After each expert receives its dedicated tokens and computes $\text{MLP}^j(A)$ of the relevant experts on its rank, a dual all-to-all collective, referred to as ``Combine'' is applied to aggregate and sum the routed-experts' activations back into the output activation of the MoE layer.
+Modern MoE designs will also typically include ``shared-experts'' MLP layers that will run on all tokens in addition to the routed MoE experts.

-Putting these together, typical training execution of an MoE transformer layer would follow 1) the attention sub-block computation (including layer-norm) 2) potential post-attention communication collective if TP or CP is enabled 3) layer-norm, gating, and router scores computation (duplicated on each rank) 4) Dispatch communication 5) routed expert computation and potentially shared-experts computation, and finally 6) Combine collective communication to aggregate the routed experts from the different ranks.
-This execution leads to three potential blocking communication bubbles: (a) post-attention blocking communication if TP/CP is used, (b) during Dispatch and (c) during Combine, although (c) may be partially overlapped if a shared expert is present.
+Putting these together, typical training execution of an MoE transformer layer would follow 1) the attention sub-block (including layer-norm) 2) potential post-attention communication collective if TP or CP is enabled 3) compute the gating and router scores (duplicated on each rank) 4) initiate routed expert Dispatch communication 5) routed expert computation and potentially shared-experts computation, and finally 6) Combine collective operation to aggregate the routed-experts from the different ranks.
+This execution leads to three potential blocking communication bubbles: (a) post-attention blocking communication if TP/CP is used, (b) during Dispatch and (c) during Combine, although (c) may be partially overlapped if shared experts are present.